 Food and lifestyle changes can make a big difference in preserving your liver health over time.
-Plus, if nonalcoholic fatty liver disease is diagnosed early, reversal is even possible.
-Read How to Eat Well for Nonalcoholic Fatty Liver Disease, and try our dietitian-designed sample plan below.
+In fact, if nonalcoholic fatty liver disease (NAFLD) is diagnosed early, reversal is even possible.

 |Breakfast||1 serving Toast with Sweet Potato, Egg & Avocado